ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 Hyperparameter tuning (Ray Tune)
 --------------------------------

-Hyperparameter tuning with Ray Tune is natively supported with RaySGD.
+Hyperparameter tuning with :ref:`Ray Tune <tune-main>` is natively supported with RaySGD.
 Specifically, you can take an existing training function and follow these steps:

 **Step 1: Convert to Tune Trainable**